 - 1. A current, unencumbered LPN license. - 2.
-A minimum of a 2.25 cumulative GPA in the PN nursing courses from an approved LPN program. - 3.
-Completion of ALL general education courses required in the ADN program prior to Nursing III, with at least a C in each course. - 4.
-Required employment within the past two years in an acute or long-term care setting involving medication administration and direct patient care with at least 500 hours of documented employment.
+An ACT composite score of 20. - 3.
+Graduation from an approved practical nursing program with a minimum of a C (2.0 GPA) in each nursing course.
+A minimum of a 2.5 cumulative GPA in the ADN prerequisite courses.
+Completion of ALL prerequisite and general education courses required in the first year of the program with at least a C in each course.
+A minimum overall 2.0 NIACC GPA is required to enter the program and must be maintained throughout the program. - 4.
+Required employment within the past two years in an acute or long-term care setting involving routine medication administration and direct patient care with at least 500 hours of documented employment.
 A form verifying hours of employment and skill sets incorporated while employed will be sent to the employer. - At least one year must transpire between completion of the PN program and entrance into the ADN program. - 6.
 Any transfer student applying for admission, who has been enrolled in a nursing curriculum other than NIACC, will be required to meet with the Division Chair to discuss placement in the curriculum after the following items have been received from the transfer institution: course syllabi, clinical placement documentation (hours/sites) reflecting sufficient theory, clinical hours, and experiences comparable to the first year of the ADN curriculum.
 The student will also, upon written authorization, allow contact with instructors from the transfer institution regarding theory, clinical, and overall student conduct from the Chair of Health Programs at the transfer institution.
 Information acquired from these contacts will be considered in acceptance and proper placement into the NIACC nursing curriculum. - 7.
-Participation in designated parts of Nursing IIA prior to fall start.
+Participation in a mandatory orientation prior to entering the program.

-Because assignment to the proper course is contingent on multiple factors, students are encouraged to apply at least a year before the desired date of entering Nursing III to allow for placement in Nursing II, if necessary.
-In some cases, enrollment in Nursing I may be required.
+Because assignment to the proper course is contingent on multiple factors, students are encouraged to apply at least a year before the desired date of entering Nursing II to allow for placement in Nursing I, if necessary.
 Final placement in the appropriate nursing course will be determined by the faculty in June prior to fall start.

-Eighteen semester hours of first year nursing credit will be awarded upon successful completion of Nursing III, the first course with a clinical component.
-In the event a student is not successful in Nursing IIA or Nursing III, the student will be evaluated on an individual basis and may be required to apply for reentry into the program for the second semester of the freshman year on a space-available basis.
+In the event a student is not successful in a nursing course, the student may be required to apply for re-entry into the program on a space-available basis.

 Students should be aware that they will travel a distance for clinical experience and that some clinical experiences will be scheduled during evening/night hours and weekends.
 Online access for web-enhanced course assignments is required.
 Computer labs on campus are available during designated hours.
 Drug testing may be required by individual agencies.
-Criminal background checks and adult/dependent abuse checks will be required for all incoming students.
-Results of the background and abuse checks will be reviewed by the State Department of Human Services to determine eligibility for clinical enrollment in the program.
+Criminal background checks and adult/ dependent abuse checks will be required for all incoming students.
+Results of the background and abuse checks will be reviewed by the State Department of Human Services to determine eligibility for clinical enrollment in the program. but does not guarantee licensure upon program completion.
 Costs for requirements will be the responsibility of the student.